 We encourage visitors to bring a picnic lunch and enjoy it at one of our many picnic tables.
 However, if you are in need of refreshment or a snack while on site, we have you covered.
 Our Keene Hotel and Menie General Store offer a variety of beverages and treats.
 Note: these treats should be preordered or purchased in the museum shop before entering the village.

 Can we bring our own food?

 Absolutely!
-We encourage our visitors to bring a picnic lunch and enjoy it at one of our many picnic tables or spread an old-fashioned table cloth on the Village Green.
+We encourage our visitors to bring a picnic lunch and enjoy it at one of our many picnic tables located in front of the Visitor Centre.

 Do I have to purchase event tickets in advance?
 Can I buy tickets at the door?